wangeric3/Denoiser/README.md

 # Denoiser
-Android app for demonstrating the speech enhancing capabilities of the Deep Denoising AutoEncoder (DDAE) that is capable of audio recording, playback and de-noising with a pre-trained DNN model.
+Android app for demonstrating the speech enhancing of the Deep Denoising AutoEncoder (DDAE).
+It is is capable of audio recording, playback and de-noising with a pre-trained DNN Tensorflow model.

 Target SDK 26